 Discussion:

-This agenda item seeks to identify additional spectrum for use by terrestrial mobile communication systems to facilitate the development of terrestrial broadband applications in the frequency band 5 150 MHz and 5 925 MHz.
+This agenda item seeks to identify additional spectrum for use by terrestrial mobile communication systems to facilitate the development of terrestrial broadband applications in the frequency bands between 5 150 MHz and 5 925 MHz.
 A number of aviation systems used for the assurance of safety of flight operate in the three frequency bands identified below.
 It is essential to ensure that any new allocation to the mobile service does not adversely impact the operation of these systems.

 5 150-5 250 MHz

 The intention of the studies is to attempt to show compatibility with incumbent services with outdoor WAS/RLAN systems, using appropriate mitigation measures.
-From an aviation perspective, the band the frequency band 5 150-5 250 MHz is also allocated worldwide on a primary basis to the aeronautical radionavigation service, to the fixed-satellite service (No. 5.447A), and in some countries of Region 1 and in Brazil to aeronautical telemetry (No. 5.446C).
+From an aviation perspective, the frequency band 5 150-5 250 MHz is also allocated worldwide on a primary basis to the aeronautical radionavigation service (ARNS), to the fixed-satellite service (No. 5.447A), and in some countries of Region 1 and in Brazil to aeronautical telemetry (No. 5.446C).
+In addition, broadband airport surface communications (i.e., AeroMACS) operate below 5 150 MHz.

 5 350-5 470 MHz

-Airborne Weather Radar: The frequency range 5 350-5 470 MHz is globally used for airborne weather radar.
+Airborne Weather Radar: The frequency range 5 350-5 470 MHz is globally allocated to the ARNS and used for airborne weather radar.
 The airborne weather radar is a safety critical instrument assisting pilots in deviating from potential hazardous weather conditions and detecting wind shear and microbursts.
-Compatibility studies performed by ITU-R in preparation for this conference indicate that when assuming the use of WAS/RLAN mitigation measures limited to the regulatory provisions of Resolution 229 (Rev.WRC-12), sharing between WAS/RLAN and the EESS (active) systems in the frequency bands 5 350 to 5 470 MHz would not be feasible, as well as being insufficient to ensure protection of certain radar types in this frequency band; for these cases, sharing may only be feasible if additional WAS/RLAN mitigation measures are implemented, however, no agreement was reached on the applicability of any additional WAS/RLAN mitigation techniques.
+Previous studies performed by ITU-R indicated that sharing in the frequency bands 5 350 to 5 470 MHz between WAS/RLAN and certain airborne weather radar types, was not feasible if existing WAS/RLAN mitigation measures limited to the regulatory provisions of Resolution 229 (Rev.WRC-12) were used.
+Sharing may only be feasible if additional WAS/RLAN mitigation measures are developed, studied and implemented.

 5 850-6 425 MHz

-Aeronautical Mobile Telemetry: RR No, 5.457C allows some countries in Region 2 to use the band 5925-6700 MHz for aeronautical mobile telemetry for flight testing.
+Aeronautical Mobile Telemetry: RR No, 5.457C allows some countries in Region 2 to use the band 5925-6700 MHz for aeronautical mobile telemetry for flight testing, however the footnote notes that ”any such use does not preclude the use of this band by other mobile service applications or by other services to which this band is allocated on a co-primary basis and does not establish priority in the Radio Regulations”.
+It should be noted that there is a primary mobile allocation in all three regions in the 5850-5925 MHz band.

 Fixed Satellite Service (FSS) systems used for aeronautical purposes: The frequency range 5 850-6 425 MHz is used by aeronautical VSAT networks for transmission (E-s) of critical aeronautical and meteorological information.

-(Editor’s Note: For the next meeting of FSMP, need to review aviation use of 5150-5250 MHz and 5350-5470 MHz to determine if text above is correct.
-Also need to confirm the status of compatibility studies between EESS and WAS/RLAN.)

 ICAO Position: